Christopher Morel Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Padres pitching staff ranks 21st in the league.
+- The 8.6 strikeouts per nine innings put together by the Padres pitching staff ranks 19th in MLB.

-- The Padres have the ninth-ranked team ERA among all league pitching staffs (3.87).
+- The Padres have the eighth-ranked team ERA across all league pitching staffs (3.80).

-- The Padres give up the ninth-fewest home runs in baseball (60 total, 1.1 per game).
+- Padres pitchers combine to give up 60 home runs (one per game), the ninth-fewest in baseball.

-- Darvish makes the start for the Padres, his 11th of the season.
-He is 3-4 with a 4.61 ERA and 59 strikeouts through 56 2/3 innings pitched.
+- Weathers (1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched) gets the start for the Padres, his seventh of the season.

-- His last time out came on Sunday against the New York Yankees, when the right-hander went 2 2/3 innings, surrendering seven earned runs while giving up seven hits.
+- The lefty's most recent time out was on Tuesday against the Miami Marlins, when he threw four innings, surrendering three earned runs while allowing seven hits.

-- The 36-year-old has amassed a 4.61 ERA and 9.4 strikeouts per nine innings in 10 games this season, while giving up a batting average of .244 to his opponents.
+- The 23-year-old has put together a 4.28 ERA and 5.9 strikeouts per nine innings in eight games this season, while giving up a batting average of .262 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.